Sponge city rooftop systems: Sponge rooftop design, stormwater management and Real life examples

-So straight to the point, Sponge city rooftop systems are an innovative urban solution designed to absorb, store and slowly release rainwater using sponge city concept.
+So straight to the point, Sponge City rooftop systems are an innovative urban solution designed to absorb, store and slowly release rainwater using the sponge city concept.
 It is inspired by the broader “sponge city” concept.
 In this concept cities are built to function more like sponges than concrete slabs.
-And for those who don’t know what’s a sponge, it’s something that absorb and stores water.
+And for those who don’t know what a sponge is, it’s something that absorbs and stores water.

 Unlike conventional Green roofs that are built only for aesthetics or temperature control, sponge city rooftops are strategically engineered for stormwater management.
 They are integrated with – permeable drainage mats, specialised soil media, native vegetation and Temporary water storage zones.
 This article is like a book based on sponge city rooftop systems, including its benefits examples and challenges.